AN63L/environment_monitoring/README.md

 - Setup a new project using PlatformIO
 - Install the ESP32 Boardard Adafruit BME680 Library (The latest version I installed was 2.0.4)
 - Install the PMserial library by Alvaro Valdebenito (the latest version I installed was 1.2.0)
+- Install ESPAsyncWebServer-esphome library (the latest version I installed was 2.1.0)
+- Install the AsyncTCP-esphome library (the latest version I installed was 1.2.2)
 - Upload the code using platformIO.
 If your board is like mine, **press boot when the terminal shows "connecting...."**

 ## Software explanations